 If the level of your pond is dropping for some unknown reason, turn off the water to the pond and unplug the pump.
 If the water level does not drop any further, you know the "leak" is in the waterfall or stream, and is more likely than not the result of plants needing to be thinned.
 If the water continues to drop, go ahead and turn the system back on to keep it oxygenated for your fish, and let us know that you need help.

-Waterfall/Stream Quits Running: First, check to make sure it's the pump and not the outlet that has gone bad.
+Check to make sure it's the pump and not the outlet that has gone bad.
 Yep, even GFCIs go bad.
 You can try plugging the pump into a different outlet to see if it works there.
 Also, try plugging something like a hair dryer into the pump outlet to see if that trips the breaker, as well.
 If so, then you need an electrician, as we are not electrical contractors.

 If it's raining, or has been, unplug the pump and let everything dry out completely.
 The plug it back in, and you may need to reset the GFCI, as well.